Do You Need Two Wedding Photographers?

 If you want pictures of all of these moments, and you’ll be at different locations, then you’ll want a second photographer so one can be with you and the other with your fiance´ the entire time, simultaneously.
 Here are some pre-ceremony moments captured when two photographers are being utilized.
 You can get full coverage of the girls… while simultaneously getting shots of the guys.

 Picture this: Your groom is standing a short distance away with his back turned.
 You walk up in your wedding dress, carrying your bouquet, and tap your groom on the shoulder.
 He turns around and sees you for the first time on your wedding day… (awwww)!
 When it comes documenting this moment, one photographer can get the job done beautifully (as you’ll see below).

 You’ll see and feel the love and excitement.
 The main difference when you add a second photographer: variety.
-Similar to your ceremony photos, two photographers are simply able to capture the same moment from multiple vantage points.
+Two photographers are simply able to capture the same moment from multiple vantage points.